Editor’s Note: You can learn more about community measurement strategy by enrolling in our latest online course, The Community MBA. Learn more here.

 2. Let’s Face It: Finding Other Metrics Is Hard Work

-Another reason that growth is often used as a success metric is that other community metrics can be very difficult to track.
+Another reason that growth is often used as a success metric is that other community health metrics can be very difficult to track.
 Size is often the easiest number to measure.

 Choosing that easier measure over harder-to-track metrics can mask serious problems.
 When Mozilla set a growth goal in 2014, the size of the community got larger, which made it seem like things were on the right track.
 Because other metrics took more effort to measure, it took a while until we could see a troublesome pattern emerging in the data.

-Once we did, we discovered a startling retention problem — the chart below shows the number of people joining and leaving over a period of 20 weeks.
+Once we did, we discovered a startling retention problem.
+The chart below shows the number of people joining and leaving over a period of 20 weeks.

 So what are some of the other metrics you may want to consider?

-Alternative Metrics: Retention, Diversity, Maturity
+Alternative Community Health Metrics: Retention, Diversity, Maturity

-A. Measuring Community Retention
+1. Measuring Community Retention

 A retention rate measures the number of members who remain active in your community compared to the number of people who leave or become inactive.
-This is a good metric in particular for established communities because much of the history, information, and know-how is held by long-time members.
+This is a good metric for established communities because much of the history, information, and know-how is held by long-time members.
 They need to remain involved long enough to pass that on to newer members.